SteamWorld Build: Gameplay

 SteamWorld Build is a cross-genre video game.
 The first part of the game tasks the players to construct and manage a mining town on an alien planet.
 Players need to construct roads, infrastructure, amenities, and houses for their population.
 Players need to satisfy the needs of the town's residents and maintain their happiness ratings.
 As the player progresses, they will be able to unlock new buildings and technologies, as well as upgrading their workforce.
-The town's progress is measured via milestones, which is determined by the town's overall population, with each inhabitant assigned to one of four different categories, which are gradually unlocked as the milestones are cleared: Workers for unskilled labor; Enginners for working on heavy machinery; Aristobots who establish various kinds of industry; and Scientists who focus on researching and developing new technologies.
+The town's progress is measured via milestones, which is determined by the town's overall population, with each inhabitant assigned to one of four different categories, which are gradually unlocked as the milestones are cleared: Workers for unskilled labor; Engineers for working on heavy machinery; Aristobots who establish various kinds of industry; and Scientists who focus on researching and developing new technologies.

 Once the player has sufficient materials to repair their mining shaft, the second part of the game would be unlocked.
 In addition to building a functioning mine, players must recruit workers to explore an old abandoned mine to look for an ancient technology that may help the player to escape the planet.
 In the process, they must also collect ores and other resources which can be used for the expansion of the town.
 A larger town will attract more engineers, allowing players to recruit more miners and expand the town's mining capabilities.
 The underground workers are divided into four groups: Miners, who open tunnels along the mine; Prospectors, who carry resources back to the surface; Mechanics, who can build and repair all sorts of machinery, including other bots; and Guards, who fight monsters and other dangers lurking in the mine.
 The "Mechanized" DLC introduces a fifth type of worker, the Mech, whose exclusive abilities can be applied to both exploration and combat.